 Managing risk well is good for business

 The construction industry is nothing without the people who get the work done.
 Being cautious and conscientious about risk is important to ensure you can attract and retain good people, besides being the right thing to do legally and morally.
+Workers know when their employers have their best interests at heart, and when their bosses are exploiting them to make extra profit.

 Losing a skilled, experienced worker is costly for a business in terms of lost knowledge, recruitment cost, productivity and insurance costs.
 In the building sector, having a reputation for cutting corners on safety could see your business struggle for quality workers.
+In addition, any investigation into the health and safety measures in place in a company is carried out at the expense of those who are found to be in breach of the law, under the Health and Safety (Fees) Regulations 2012.

+Offenders are liable for the HSE’s costs of inspecting, investigating allegations and taking enforcement action.
+The Health and Safety Executive enforces regulations to ensure workplace safety.
 HSE enforcement notices are listed on a public register, and where a prosecution takes place, the offender may also be listed on the Public Register of Convictions.

 Why reliable commercial insurance is vital

-When something goes wrong on a construction site, the consequences for the companies involved can be catasphrophic.
+When something goes wrong on a construction site, the consequences for the companies involved can be catastrophic.
 In addition to the emotional impact of knowing someone has been injured on your watch, or perhaps even witnessing a distressing accident, the financial impact can be considerable.

 If an event leads to protracted legal claims and associated negative publicity, an accident can even cause the collapse of an otherwise healthy business.
 This is why quality insurance is essential to sort out problems quickly and with minimum interruption to your activities.
 Commercial insurance protects your business by providing cover on multiple fronts.

-From employers’ liability insurance, professional indemnity insurance, public liability cover and negligence cover, to business insurance cover and cover for buildings, contents and business interruption, this form of insurance steps in when your business is under threat.
+From employers' liability insurance, professional indemnity insurance, public liability cover and negligence cover, to business insurance cover and cover for buildings, contents and business interruption, this form of insurance steps in when your business is under threat.

 Why not get in touch with Insurance Choice for a commercial insurance quote today?